How We Pray for the Nations

 Restrain evil and uphold justice.

-Save sinners and build Your church.
+Save those who do not yet know Christ, and build Your church.

 Teach me to pray with humility, hope, and perseverance.